 Maintain a Positive Mindset

-Let’s be real.
+Let’s be honest.
 Sometimes your self-esteem issues are horrible, and no amount of positive thinking, journaling, or faking will make it better.
 You may be struggling with depression or anxiety, which might be limiting your ability to believe in yourself.

 There’s a stigma against therapy, and it needs to go away.
-Whether your lack of confidence is related to mental illness or not, seeking therapy can help you if you can’t help yourself.
+Whether your lack of confidence is related to mental illness or not, seeking treatment can help you if you can’t help yourself.
 I’ve seen a therapist for many issues ranging from codependency to imposter syndrome to just needing someone to be in my corner.
 There’s no shame in getting the help that you need.
 Trust me.
 It will make your life so much better.

 What are the Limitations of Self-Belief?

-Obviously, it’s great to believe in yourself and your abilities, but there are caveats and limitations like anything.
+It’s great to believe in yourself and your abilities, but there are caveats and limitations like anything.

 Believe in Yourself Quotes